 - Duration of screen use - those who spend 2 or more consecutive hours staring at a screen are at higher risk

 Eye Exams Are Important For Young Students

 Sometimes, a child may lack the verbal skills to properly communicate that they are having trouble with their vision.
 With virtual classrooms, children can simply zoom in on their screens if they’re having difficulty seeing clearly, and may not be able to articulate or even be aware that things appear blurry.

 An annual checkup, especially at the start of the new school year, is important for students, especially with online learning.
-At Dry Eye Treatment Centers of NY and NJ, Dr. Alan B. Schlussel sees patients of all ages and provides practical advice on how to maintain eye health with added screen time, and in general.
+At Dry Eye Treatment Centers of NY and NJ, Dr. Veronica and Dr. Alan sees patients of all ages and provides practical advice on how to maintain eye health with added screen time, and in general.